timmo-x/irc_grokbot/README.md

 ## x.ai Grok IRC Chat Bot
-Edit the chat_grok.conf to your preferred liking.
+Edit the chat_grok.conf and keywords in the .py file to your preferred liking.

 Replace xai-REDACTED with your API key found here: https://console.x.ai/